Oliver Reed: Music

 In addition to acting, Reed released several singles in the popular music vein, though with limited success.
 These included "Wild One"/"Lonely for a Girl" (1961), "Sometimes"/"Ecstasy" (1962), "Baby It's Cold Outside" (duet with Joyce Blair) and "Wild Thing" (1992) (duet with snooker player Alex Higgins).
-Reed also later narrated a track called "Walpurgis Nacht" by Italian heavy metal band Death SS.
+Reed also later narrated a track called "Walpurgis Nacht" by the Italian heavy metal band Death SS.

 Personal life

 In 1959, Reed married Kate Byrne.
 The couple had one son, Mark, before their divorce in 1969.
 While filming his part of Bill Sikes in Oliver!
 (1968), he met Jacquie Daryl, a classically trained dancer who was also in the film.
-They became lovers and subsequently had a daughter, Sarah.
+They became lovers and subsequently had a daughter.
 In 1985, he married Josephine Burge, to whom he remained married until his death.
 When they met in 1980, she was 16 years old and he was 42.
 In his final years, Reed and Burge lived in Churchtown, County Cork, Ireland.